GDQuest/godot-guides-v3.0/contribution-guides/contribute-to-class-reference.rst

         var sprite = get_node("Sprite")
         print(sprite.get_pos())

 I don't know what this method does!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Not a problem.
-Leave it behind for now, and don't forget to notify the missing methods when you request a pull of your changes.
-Another editor will take care of it.
+No problem.
+Leave it behind, and list the methods you skipped when you request a pull of your changes.
+Another writer will take care of it.

-If you wonder what a method does, you can still have a look at its implementation in Godot Engine's source code on GitHub.
-Also, if you have a doubt, feel free to ask on the `Q&A website <https://godotengine.org/qa/>`__ and on IRC (freenode, #godotengine).
+You can still have a look at the methods' implementation in Godot's source code on GitHub.
+Also, if you have doubts, feel free to ask on the `Q&A website <https://godotengine.org/qa/>`__ and on IRC (freenode, #godotengine).

 Localization